Jeans (film): Plot

+Meanwhile, back in India, Pechiappan attempts suicide because his marriage has deteriorated due to Sundarambal’s infertility.
+Nachiappan rescues him and hatches a plan to rehabilitate his brother's life while keeping the wedding arrangements on track.
+The twins swap identities: Nachiappan travels to Karaikudi pretending to be Pechiappan, using his sharp business acumen to save his brother's failing restaurant and successfully reform Sundarambal's bitter attitude.
+Conversely, the mild-mannered Pechiappan stays in Chennai pretending to be Nachiappan.

+Eventually, guilt consumes Madhu.
+Realizing that Ramu is deeply in love with an alter ego who does not exist, she decides to halt the masquerade.
+Concurrently, Visu uncovers the truth independently.
+Enraged by the elaborate deception, Visu aggressively breaks off the engagement.
+However, the good-natured Ramu convinces Visu that Madhu lied purely out of love and urges him to reconcile.
+Ramu then persuades his supposed father, unaware that it is actually his uncle Pechiappan, to officially sanction the marriage between Visu and Madhu.

+When the real Nachiappan discovers the unauthorized wedding arrangements, he rushes to Chennai with a reformed Sundarambal to halt the ceremony.
+At the venue, the structural identity swaps are finally exposed to both households.
+Sundarambal steps forward to defend the young couple, convincing Nachiappan that Madhu's deceptive masquerade was driven by the exact same selflessness that prompted the brothers to swap lives for their family's happiness.
+Moved by her reasoning, Nachiappan yields and blesses the union.
+The film concludes at the wedding reception, where Madhesh entertains the reconciled family with advanced computer-generated digital imagery.

 Production

 Development

 Made on a then-record budget of ₹20 crore, the film was completed in a year and a half.
 Jeans, unlike Shankar's other films, was the first to be shot outside of India for major portions of the film.
 The producers of the film were Ashok Amritraj and J. Murali Manohar, both of whom made their Tamil film debuts with Jeans.
 Amritraj did not work on any Tamil film afterwards.
 The film reunited Shankar with his award-winning technical crew from his previous film Indian, whilst the cast was finalised by him after he had completed the story.

 A difference of opinion exists regarding how the film got its name.
 According to Amritraj, the title Jeans was selected due to being a homophone of "genes", and "seem[ed] very appropriate to the movie", while Shankar said, "Young people are associated with denim wear and so Jeans is an apt title".

 The film's launch was held at the AVM Studios in Vadapalani, Chennai in December 1996.
 The Jeans invitation was printed, wrapped in denim and hand-delivered by Shankar to his close colleagues and friends in Chennai, which included prominent actors in the Tamil film industry.
 The cast and crew of the film wore their favourite pair of blue jeans to the launch, as requested by the film's producers.